LARC-CMU-SMU/dph19-glycemic-impact/data/Downloads.md

 Please find the pretrained embeddings and dataset at [my googledrive](link).

-After downloading, please put the files under dph19-glycemic-impact/data/
+After downloading, please put the files under

+I think you should use an `<dph19-glycemic-impact/data/>` element here instead.